Testing of Deep Reinforcement Learning Agents with Surrogate Models: Discussion

-A simple way to test a DRL agent is to replay the training failures with the exception of the earliest ones (e.g., by filtering out the first 30\% of the failure environment configurations).
+A simple way to test a DRL agent is to replay the training failures except for the earliest ones (e.g., by filtering out the first 30\% of the failure environment configurations).
 However, this has two major downsides: (1)~the DRL agent under test may have adapted to failure environment configurations in which weaker versions of itself failed, despite the exclusion of early failures; (2)~such an approach would not be generative and by design it can only replay existing failure environment configurations.
-Generative approaches like hc\textsubscript{sal+fail} produce diverse and potentially unlimited challenging inputs that expose the limitations of the DRL agent under test and that can be used for further training~\cite{everett-thesis}.
+Generative approaches like hc\textsubscript{sal+fail} produce diverse and potentially unlimited challenging inputs exposing the limitations of the DRL agent, and potentially improving it through retraining~\cite{everett-thesis}.

-For the sake of completeness, we replayed at testing time the failure environment configurations that happened during the DRL training process and we compared them with the failures generated by hc\textsubscript{sal+fail}.
-In particular, we clustered the DRL agents trajectories associated with those failures, following the same process described in \autoref{sec:evaluation:metrics}.
-The top part of \autoref{fig:empirical-evaluation:clustering-qualitative-analysis} shows a 2D t-SNE~\cite{tsne} projection of the failure trajectories of the three DRL agents under all failure environment configurations in each case study.
-Cluster centroids are indicated with the letter \textbf{C}.
-The figure shows that in Humanoid the trajectories associated with the failure environment configurations discovered by \tool, cover more clusters than the trajectories associated with \textit{training} failure environment configurations.
-In Parking and Driving the two classes of trajectories are complementary since they cover the same clusters but with a different intra-cluster distribution, showing that the generative approach of \tool can explore new clusters or new regions within a cluster.
+For the sake of completeness, we replayed at testing time the failure environment configurations that happened during the DRL training process, and we compared them with the failures generated by hc\textsubscript{sal+fail}.
+In particular, we clustered the DRL agents trajectories associated with those failures, following the same process described in \autoref{sec:evaluation:metrics}. \autoref{fig:empirical-evaluation:clustering-abstract} shows a 2D t-SNE~\cite{tsne} projection of the failure trajectories of the three DRL agents under all failure environment configurations in each case study.
+Cluster centroids are indicated with the letter \textbf{\textit{C}}.
+In Humanoid (\autoref{fig:empirical-evaluation:clustering-abstract}.\textbf{B}) the trajectories associated with the failure environment configurations discovered by \tool, cover more clusters than the trajectories associated with \textit{training} failure environment configurations.
+In Parking (\autoref{fig:empirical-evaluation:clustering-abstract}.\textbf{A}) and Driving (\autoref{fig:empirical-evaluation:clustering-abstract}.\textbf{C}) the two classes of trajectories are complementary since they cover the same clusters but with a different intra-cluster distribution, showing that the generative approach of \tool can explore new clusters or new regions within a cluster.